Mastercard/flow/assert/assert-junit5/README.md

 never resumes admission.
 This is not the complete cancellation policy.

 Explicit domains cover shared context transitions, residue and owner lifecycle actions.
-Capture/report integration remains guarded.
+Capture and replay integration remain guarded; reporting is limited to completion-owned quiet output.
 In particular, parallel description-stream close can precede active native cleanup: it is not a safe fixture-teardown hook.
 Physical affinity is supported only on a verified actual serial owner, never by parallel worker assignment.